MicrosoftDocs/msteams-docs/msteams-platform/resources/messaging-extension-v3/search-extensions.md

 If your message extension uses a configuration page, your handler for `onQuery` should first check for any stored configuration information; if the message extension isn't configured, return a `config` response with a link to your configuration page.
 The response from the configuration page is also handled by `onQuery`.
 The sole exception is when the configuration page is called by the handler for `onQuerySettingsUrl`; see the following section:

-If your message extension requires authentication, check the user state information; if the user isn't signed in, follow the instructions in the [Authentication](#authentication) section later in this topic.
+If your message extension requires authentication, check the user state information.
+If the user isn't signed in, follow the instructions in the [Authentication](#authentication) section later in this topic.

 Next, check whether `initialRun` is set; if so, take appropriate action, such as providing instructions or a list of responses.